 Eileen Cohen received her MFA in ceramics from Indiana University in Bloomington and her BFA in ceramics from the University of Delaware in Newark.
 She was a 2005 McKnight Resident Artist at NCC, following a residency at Mendocino Art Center in California.
 Cohen's nationally exhibited sculptures represent her love of animals, and her admiration of alternative surface treatments.
 She is an arts educator and exhibitions coordinator at Silverwood Park, part of the Three Rivers Park District.

 Elizabeth Coleman received her MFA in ceramics from Ohio State University and a BFA in ceramics and glass from the University of Illinois at Urbana–Champaign.
 She was a 2010 Jerome Ceramic Artist Project Grant recipient and currently is a Northern Clay Center studio artist, where she creates monumental-scale relief-carvings.
-Coleman is also NCC’s sales gallery coordinator.
+Coleman is also NCC’s publications assistant.